 Standing up straight and tall not only helps your child appear more confident, it also helps relieve muscle strain, backaches and neck aches.
-Developing good posture as your child grows is an important habit that will pay off throughout their lifetime.
+Developing good posture as your child grows has long-term benefits that will pay off throughout their lifetime.

 What is proper posture for a child?

 When sitting, your child's back should be straight with shoulders back.
 Buttocks should be all the way back in the chair.
 This sitting position should allow your child's spine to sit in a natural S position.
 The top of the back and shoulders will curve forward while the lower back forms a dip.